ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 supported format.
 If a key is sent in multiple formats, all the key format values MUST be equivalent.
 Note that while most formats present the full value of the public key, some formats present a value cryptographically derived from the public key.
+See additional discussion of public keys in {{security-symmetric}}.

 `proof` (string or object):
 : The form of proof that the client instance will use when